A powdered seasoning with a light yellow color, Aromat has remained an iconic Swiss product. Have you tried it before?

 7. The little man on the package is known as “Knorrli.”

-8. Aromat appears in the directory of Swiss food products from Patrimoine Culinaire Suisse.
+8. Aromat appears in the directory of Swiss food products via Patrimoine Culinaire Suisse.

-You will find Aromat throughout Switzerland, but according to this directory, it’s somewhat less popular in Ticino, the nation’s Italian-speaking canton.
+You’ll find Aromat throughout Switzerland.
+Although, according to this directory, it’s somewhat less popular in Ticino, the nation’s Italian-speaking canton.

 9. A 90-gram container of Aromat costs CHF 2.90 (2017).

-You can purchase Aromat at at two of Switzerland’s major supermarkets – Coop and Migros.
+You can purchase Aromat at two of Switzerland’s major supermarkets – Coop and Migros.

-10. Aromat is a condiment, but – like salt and pepper – you can also use it when you’re cooking.
+10. Finally, while considered a condiment, like salt and pepper, you can also use Aromat for cooking.

 Do you have a container of Aromat at home?
-How often do you use it?
-Please share your responses by leaving a comment below or by sending me an email.
+For instance, how often do you use it?
+Please share your responses.
+Either leave a comment below or send me an email.
 Thanks!